epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-05-herbstlustwm-tag-status-ruby.markdown

 	except that, the value won't be altered during script execution.
 	The value is defined at the beginning of program.

-Python does not differ between these two, for that reason we distinguish global constant with capital case.
+Contsant in Ruby start with capital case.

 #### View Source File:

-*	[github.com/.../dotfiles/.../python/output.py][dotfiles-python-output]
+*	[github.com/.../dotfiles/.../ruby/output.rb][dotfiles-ruby-output]

 #### Mutable State: Segment Variable